tyomaiva/first-rust-course/src/syntax_basics.md

     assert_eq!(point.is_close_to_origin(), false);
 }
 ```
-+ Implementing `new()` is a customary way of initializing structs.
++ Implementing `new()` is a customary way of initializing structs in Rust.
 It's like a class constructor in C++, with two major differences:
   + Call of `new()` should be always _explicit_ (no implicit construction)
   + There can be only one implementation of `new()`, since Rust intentionally does not have function overloading.
 If you need multiple ways to construct an object (e.g. construct a default struct value and a custom one), use the [Builder pattern](https://rust-unofficial.github.io/patterns/patterns/creational/builder.html) instead
 + `Self` is an alias to the current struct _type_, so `Self` \\( \iff \\) `MyPoint`